the-great-kraken/RickAndMorty/README.md

 # RickAndMorty

-#### A Flutter app that shows Rick and Morty characters and some interesting information about it
+#### A Flutter app that show Rick and Morty characters and some interesting information about it

 ## Features

-- Use BLOC architecture
+- Use BLoC architecture
 - Dio for fetch data
 - Contains widget test
 - Use [Rick and Morty API](https://rickandmortyapi.com/)